csoneson/treeclimbR/README.md

 <img src="https://raw.githubusercontent.com/fionarhuang/treeclimbR_toy_example/master/output/signal_cands.gif">
 </p>

-The trees below compare the nodes that are identified as significantly differentially abundant with `treeclimbR` for the optimal value of `t` (in red) to the leaves that are found to be significant after applying a multiple hypothesis testing correction using the Benjamini-Hochberg method to the leaf-level results only (in blue).
+The trees below compare the nodes that are identified as significantly differentially abundant with `treeclimbR` for the optimal value of `t` (in red) to the leaves that are found to be significant (at an adjusted p-value threshold of 0.05) after applying a multiple hypothesis testing correction using the Benjamini-Hochberg method to the leaf-level results only (in blue).

-Nodes identified by `treeclimbR` are compared to those identified by `BH` under FDR 0.05.

 <p align="center">
 <img src="https://raw.githubusercontent.com/fionarhuang/treeclimbR_toy_example/master/output/signal_result.png">
 </p>

-## More scenarios (see more details [here](https://htmlpreview.github.io/?https://github.com/fionarhuang/treeclimbR_animation/blob/master/docs/index.html))
+## Other simulation scenarios (more details [here](https://htmlpreview.github.io/?https://github.com/fionarhuang/treeclimbR_animation/blob/master/docs/index.html))

 The animations below show the identified candidates under other simulation settings.
 Orange branches represent 'positive' signal (higher abundance in group B compared to group A), and blue branches represent 'negative' signal (lower abundance in group B compared to group A).